 The Short Harlem Ghetto Story

-During the days where the Italian Mafia was truly in control of New York City’s underworld, and somewhat the city’s urban areas, in the streets of Harlem the community had its own share of bosses like Stephanie St Clair (Madam Queen), Bumpy Johnson and Dillard “Red” Morrison.
+During the days where the Italian Mafia was truly in control of New York City’s underworld, and somewhat the city’s urban areas, the streets of Harlem had its own share of bosses like Stephanie St Clair (Madam Queen), Bumpy Johnson and Dillard “Red” Morrison.
 All would be mainly in charge of multiple rackets, like running numbers, which was similar of modern day’s lottery tickets, and other hustles that were often popular during those days.

-With the arrival of heroin during the 1960s and 70s the neighborhood of Harlem was still ground zero, especially with the likes of former Harlem drug lord like Ike Atkinson, Pee Wee Kirkland, Frank Lucas, Nicky Barnes, Guy Fisher, the first black owner of the Apollo, and Frank Matthews, known as Black Caesar and probably the most legendary.
+With the arrival of heroin during the 1960s and 70s the neighborhood of Harlem was still ground zero, especially with the likes of former Harlem kingpins like Ike Atkinson, Pee Wee Kirkland, Frank Lucas, Nicky Barnes, Guy Fisher, the first black owner of the Apollo, and Frank Matthews, known as Black Caesar and probably the most legendary.

 Black Caesar with his international connections made millions of dollars and had allegedly kept the Italian Mob out of Harlem.
 After authorities caught up with him and arrested him during the early 1970s, he allegedly disappeared after posting bail and has not been seen since.

-A few key individuals during the times of the 1980s and 1990s include the Harlem drug lord of A. Faison, Rich Porter, Gangster Lou, Unique, Fritz, Ms. Tee, Chiles, Shue, and many others.
+A few key individuals during the times of the 1980s and 1990s include the Harlem kingpins of A. Faison, Rich Porter, Gangster Lou, Unique, Fritz, Ms. Tee, Chiles, Shue, and many others.
 Following the kingpin era, the streets saw crews that would hustle together with the likes of 112th Street No Fear, Same Gang, Red Top Crew, Yellow Top Crew, 139th and Lenox’s NFL Crew, 142nd Street Lynch (Simms brothers), and others.

 What may come to a surprise, Harlem was not Manhattan’s or New York City’s original African American community.
-One of the first black communities in the city was called Little Africa, during the earliest days of New York City, located in what is now the Greenwich Village and the Five Points neighborhoods.**
+One of the first black communities in the city was called Little Africa during the earliest days of New York City, located in what is now the Greenwich Village and the Five Points neighborhoods.

 Another historic area was San Juan Hill, which is now home to the Amsterdam Houses projects.
-This area did not last long due to numerous buildings being built in the area, displacing African Americans and Puerto Ricans while leaving the only residential area to be the Amsterdam Houses. **
+This area did not last long due to numerous buildings being built in the area displacing African Americans and Puerto Ricans while leaving the only residential area to be the Amsterdam Houses.

 After the 1920s, most Jewish families moved away from Harlem and the area became mostly home to New York City’s black population.
-By this time, Harlem was famous nationwide for businesses and its nightlife, especially during the days of the “Harlem Renaissance”. ^^
+By this time, Harlem was famous nationwide for its businesses and its nightlife, especially during the days of the “Harlem Renaissance”.

-Changes to Harlem
+Changes to the Harlem Ghetto